pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 blog post by Bruce Caron][collectives], is that a scholarly commons will form out of a need to understand something.
 A commons will be formed by people that actually care about the knowledge: a collective.
-This collective will gather around this need out of at least two motivations:
+This collective will gather around a need out of at least two motivations:

 1. a desire to gain understanding of some type of knowledge
 2. a desire and ability to make hidden things known, to satiate that desire for